Glock G43X, G48, and G44 Factory 15-Round Magazines: Shipping May 2026

 Distributor Listings Reveal 15-Round Slimline Mags

 The Glock 43X and G48 launched in 2019 with 10-round flush-fit magazines, a capacity that felt artificially low for a double-stack-width grip.
 That gap created a massive aftermarket opportunity that Shield Arms exploited with the S15, which became one of the best-selling Glock accessories of the last five years.
-Now distributor catalog listings and dealer communications indicate Glock is closing that gap with a factory 15-round magazine, expected to ship with every new Slimline pistol starting mid-April 2026.
+Glock is now closing that gap with a factory 15-round magazine, with dealer shipments beginning in May 2026 per the company's April 17 official announcement.

 Lipsey's distributor catalog shows updated SKUs for the G43X, G43X MOS, G43X A-CUT COA combo (with Aimpoint COA optic), G48, and G48 MOS, all listed with 15-round magazines.
 The standalone magazine appears as model GL79269 (UPC: 764503072161) at $32.73 MSRP.
-A dealer email from Lipsey's states the products "will start shipping mid April."
-Glock has not issued a public announcement, but multiple dealers have already listed the magazine for sale.
+Multiple dealers have already listed the magazine for sale, and Glock has since confirmed a May 2026 ship window via its official April 17 announcement.

 GL79269 Specifications